 - Like all data, email should be backed up regularly.
 Email correspondence is a valuable business record and may need to be saved for legal or other reasons.

 Email security threats come in many forms and can cause significant harm to both individuals and organizations.
 Be vigilant and aware of these threats and take the necessary steps to protect yourself.
-Contact Advance2000 today if you need to protect your email.
+Contact Advance2000 today if you need to protect your email or check our Microsoft 365 Business Email Services.

-Explore more our advanced email protection and email security services that reduce business risk by making your email safe and more secure.
+Explore more our advanced email protection and email security services that reduce business risk by making your email safe and more secure or get your Cybersecurity Risk Assessment.